saitho/discord-doodle-bot/README.md

 * `d.plusDays(days: number)` - Date today + given days in format YYYY-MM-DD
 * `d.thisWeek` - Date range for current week.
 Result has to match every day in the range to be considered relevant.
 * `d.nextWeek` - Date range for next week.
 Result has to match every day in the range to be considered relevant.
+* `d.weekFromNow(n: number)` - Date range for n-th week from now.
+Result has to match every day in the range to be considered relevant.

 ### user / u